Sinobuffet/Data-Analysis/Supervised Learning/K-Nearest Neighbors/README.md

 The dataset uses the four column features of `mass`, `height`, `width`, and `color_score` for fruit classification

 The fruits dataset was created by Dr. Iain Murray from University of Edinburgh.
-He bought a few dozen `oranges`, `lemons` and `apples` of different varieties, and recorded their measurements in a table.
+He bought a few dozen `oranges`,`mandarin`, `lemons` and `apples` of different varieties, and recorded their measurements in a table.
 And then the professors at University of Michigan formatted the fruits data slightly